sunday32/How-to-Setup-Xbox-Project-Splash-Screen-and-Icons/README.md

 4.
 5.

+0. Additional Information

 ## Extra Table of Contents
 1. How to Setup Unity for Xbox Console or Universal Windows Platform
 2. How to Setup Xbox Project Main Menu, Pause Menu and Settings
-3. How to Setup Xbox Project Extras
+3. How to Setup Xbox Project Mutiplayer, Lobby, Host Game, Chat Messaging, Voice Chat, and Friends
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------